stjude-rust-labs/sprocket.bio/configuration/cache.md

 have been invalidated and the task executed again.

-Alternatively, a _strong_ digest may be used which is based off of hashing the file's contents with a cryptographic hash function.
+Alternatively, a _strong_ digest may be used which is based off of hashing the file's content with a cryptographic hash function.
 A _strong_ digest guarantees that Sprocket will detect a change to the file's content itself, even if metadata of the file remains unchanged.
 As the hash function must read every byte in the file, calculating a _strong_ digest for very large files may